 Financial instruments are measured initially at fair value, which normally will be equal to the transaction price plus, in case of a financial asset or financial liability not held at fair value through profit or loss, transaction costs that are directly attributable to the acquisition of the financial asset or issue of the financial liability.
 Transaction costs on financial assets and financial liabilities at fair value through profit or loss are expensed immediately.

-The Branch recognises financial assets and financial liabilities on the date it becomes a party to the contractual provisions of the instrument.
-A regular way purchase or sale of financial assets is recognised using trade date accounting.
-From this date, any gains and losses arising from changes in fair value of the financial assets or financial liabilities at fair value through profit or loss are recorded.
+From the date of initial recognition, any gains and losses arising from changes in fair value of the financial assets or financial liabilities measured at fair value are recorded.